-Habif Properties, LLC specializes in identifying, re-tenanting and managing value added commercial real estate for its principals and related entities.
-We participate in the ownership, management and leasing of more than 50 retail centers, office parks, warehouses and land assemblages in Atlanta and surrounding communities.
-We enjoy a long history of revitalizing properties in Atlanta’s inner city and currently operate eight properties within the Atlanta Beltline overlay district.
+Habif Properties, LLC specializes in identifying, leasing and managing value added commercial real estate.
+All of our services are provided exclusively for the benefit of properties owned by our principals and related entities.
+Under the leadership of Morris Habif and Michael Habif, our company participates in the ownership of more than 50 retail centers, office parks, warehouses and land assemblages in Atlanta and surrounding communities.
+We enjoy a long history of revitalizing properties in Atlanta’s inner city.
+Currently eight of our properties are situated in the Atlanta Beltline overlay district.

+Habif Properties offers in-house management and leasing with a strong personal touch to assure the highest level of tenant satisfaction for the 280 plus tenants that operate in our properties.
 Our streamlined organizational structure allows us to complete due diligence for new acquisitions in a short time frame to take advantage of fast changing market conditions.

 If you are looking for the perfect commercial property for your business in metro Atlanta, you’ve come to the right place.
 View our current inventory of available properties here.

 Among the success stories from previous Habif Properties projects are: